tatsuyafujisaki/script-cheat-sheet/windows/batch/README.md

 * `temp` command opens `%TEMP%` in Explorer

 # VSTO (Visual Studio Tools for Office)
 ## How to install a VSTO application.
-Note that adding `/s` fails to install apps that require a trust prompt.
+Note that adding `/s` fails to install apps that try to show a trust prompt.
 ```batch
 "C:\Program Files\Common Files\microsoft shared\VSTO\10.0\VSTOInstaller.exe" /i Foo.vsto
 ```